 Lukacs v.
-R. J. Reynolds Tobacco Company, et al., Case No. 01-38-22 CA23, Circuit Court of the 11th Judicial Circuit Court, Florida, Miami-Dade County (case filed 12/15/01).
-One individual suing.
+R. J. Reynolds Tobacco Company, et al., Case No. 01-38-22 CA23, Circuit Court of the 11th Judicial Circuit, Florida, Miami-Dade County (case filed 12/15/01).
+One individual suing as Personal Representative of the estate and survivors of a deceased smoker.
 In June 2002, the jury awarded \$37,500,000 in compensatory damages, which was subsequently reduced to approximately \$24,860,000.
 The jury found Liggett 50% responsible.
 The plaintiff has requested that the court enter partial judgment in this matter, award attorneys' fees and costs and schedule a trial on punitive damages.
 A hearing on plaintiff's motion to enter final judgment occurred on March 15, 2007.
-See Note 9, Contingencies, for a more detailed discussion of this case.
+See Note 8, Contingencies, for a more detailed discussion of this case.